City · Romania · Europe

 Practical Tips

-The currency in Romania is the Romanian leu (RON).
-ATMs are widely available, and credit cards are accepted in most places.
-It is advisable to carry some cash for smaller establishments.
-SIM cards can be purchased at the airport or various stores for around 5-10 RON.
-Romanians are generally friendly, and basic courtesy goes a long way.
-Tipping is appreciated but not mandatory; leaving a 5-10% tip at restaurants is customary.
-When visiting churches and other religious sites, dress modestly and follow local customs.
+In Bucharest, the currency is the Romanian leu (RON).
+ATMs are widely available, and credit cards are accepted in most places, but it's wise to carry some cash.
+SIM cards can be purchased at the airport or local stores for around 10 RON ($2.20).
+Tipping is appreciated but not mandatory; rounding up the bill or leaving 5-10% in restaurants is common.
+Romanian is the official language, but English is widely spoken in tourist areas.
+Familiarize yourself with basic phrases to enhance your experience.
+Dress modestly when visiting churches and be aware of local customs and etiquette to show respect.

 Cultural Notes